 Captain Bobby Schneider had successfully made a team-high 46 tackles without a problem.
 He wasn’t so lucky attempting to make his 47th and will miss the rest of the season with a broken arm as a result.

 The horrors of Halloween came early for the Harvard football team on Monday as it went back and watched its first Ivy loss since 2010 unfold.

-In the second installment of a new weekly series, we break down the ins and out of the Harvard football team.
-This week, we dissect how Crimson receivers have been getting open against opposing defenses.
+In this installment of a new weekly series, we break down the ins and outs of the Harvard football team.
+This week, we dissect how sophomore defensive end Zach Hodges has smothered opposing quarterbacks and running backs.